gramener/gramex/gramex/apps/guide/cache/README.md

 This means that you cannot have Gramex instances on Python 2 and Python 3 share the same cache.
 (Gramex instances running the same Python version can share the cache.)

+# Examples

+## Static files

+You can cache static files with both server and client side caching.
+For example, to cache the `bower_components` directory, use this configuration:

+    :::yaml
+    bower_components:
+      pattern: /$YAMLURL/bower_components/(.*)      # Map everything under bower_components
+      handler: FileHandler                          # via a FileHandler
+      kwargs:
+        path: $YAMLPATH/bower_components/           # to the bower_components/ directory
+        headers:
+          Cache-Control: public, max-age=315360000  # Cache for 10 years on the browser
+      cache: true                                   # Also cache on the server

+To force a refresh, append `?v=xx` where `xx` is a new number.
+(The use of `?v=` is arbitrary.
+You can use any query parameter instead of `v`.)